Tel Aviv Stock Exchange Chairman Neubach to retire on August 1 - statement | ExBulletin

 Tel Aviv Stock Exchange Chairman Neubach to retire on August 1 – statement

-TEL AVIV (Reuters) – Tel Aviv Stock Exchange (TASE) chairman Amnon Neubach will retire on August 1 to consider new opportunities that could conflict with his current role, the exchange said on Tuesday.
+TEL AVIV, June 29 (Reuters) – Tel Aviv Stock Exchange (TASE) chairman Amnon Neubach will retire on August 1 to consider new opportunities that could conflict with his current role, the exchange said on Tuesday. .

 Neubach has chaired TASE’s board of directors since 2014.